The Surprising Fast Track to Stress Reduction

 When you’re triggered by a sudden stressor, your body’s autonomic nervous system responds by preparing you for adversity.
 This is the fight, flight, freeze response you may be familiar with.
-Before you’re aware of what’s happening, your heartrate has accelerated, and your breath has quickened and you’re prepared for action.
+Before you’re aware of what’s happening, your heart rate has accelerated, your breath has quickened and you’re prepared for action.
 Alternatively, you might hold your breath or restrict breathing.

-So depending on whether you’re revved up in anxiety or frozen in fear, taking a deep breath may either make you feel more anxious, as in the sped up response, or calmer if you were holding or restricting your breath.
+So depending on whether you’re reviewed up in anxiety or frozen in fear, taking a deep breath may either make you feel more anxious, as in the sped-up response or calmer if you were holding or restricting your breath.

-Labeled the Physiological sigh by Stanford researcher Mark Krasnow, this super simple breathing method has been called the fastest path to stress reduction.
+Labeled the Physiological sign by Stanford researcher Mark Krasnow, this super simple breathing method has been called the fastest path to stress reduction.
 Especially helpful because you can do it anywhere!

 • Calms the mind